When selecting the best iron for quilting and sewing, there are some key features that make a big difference:

 The Rowenta Focus is an incredible all-purpose steam iron which is perfect for quilting and sewing.
-It has most of the features of the Rowenta Steamforce shown above.
-But the most important difference is the removable lime scale filter.
+It has a removable lime scale filter.
 This is excellent if you want the iron to last a really long time.

-Power: As far a power goes, the Focus 7180 has 1750 watts and the SteamForce has 1800.
+Power: 1750 watts.
 This makes it a little slower to heat up but the difference is quite negligible.
 You may need an extra 10 seconds to reach full heat.

-Steam: The steam output is great but doesn’t match the SteamForce with it’s built in steam generator.
-Thankfully, for quilting and sewing, this isn’t always a problem since you’re not ironing massive loads of laundry at one time.
+Steam: Output if good.
+However, for quilting and sewing, this isn’t always a problem since you’re not ironing massive loads of laundry at one time.
 Instead, your picking up and placing down the iron several times while working.

-Other: It doesn’t have the digital display of the SteamForce but the heat control dial is smooth and precise.
-Both irons have 400 evenly spread steam holes which results in less effort on your part to get fabric and seams perfectly flat while quilting or sewing.
+Other: The heat control dial is smooth and precise.
+Both irons have 400 evenly spread steam holes which result in less effort on your part to get fabric and seams perfectly flat while quilting or sewing.
 Rowenta’s excellent quality on both irons is unmistakable.
 You can feel it in the smooth button presses and the glide of the soleplate.
-There also a tapered precision tip on both Rowentas.
-Personally, I love the slightly matt feel of the Focus 7180 a little more than the SteamForce and the significant saving in price is what makes it my first choice.
+There is also a tapered precision tip on both Rowentas.
+Personally, I love the slightly matt feel and the significant price saving over some of the “deluxe” models.

 - Excellent Quality and Value For Money